awslabs/scale-out-computing-on-aws/docs/index.md

 [^1]: [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) is a remote visualization technology that enables users to easily and securely connect to graphic-intensive 3D applications hosted on a remote high-performance server.*

 ## Simple Job Submission
-Scale-Out Computing on AWS supports a list of parameters designed to simplify your job submission on AWS.
-Advanced users can either manually choose compute/storage/network configuration for their job or simply ignore these parameters and let Scale-Out Computing on AWS choose the most optimal hardware (defined by the HPC administrator)
+Scale-Out Computing on AWS [supports a list of parameters designed to simplify your job submission on AWS](tutorials/integration-ec2-job-parameters/).
+Advanced users can either manually choose compute/storage/network configuration for their job or simply ignore these parameters and let Scale-Out Computing on AWS picks the most optimal hardware (defined by the HPC administrator)

 ~~~bash
 # Advanced Configuration